-Category: Sites of Historical – Cultural Interest
+Category: Geosites of Historical – Cultural Interest

 Points of particular cultural importance, such as historical monuments, traditional settlements, monasteries and myths associated with the place.